Jha-mal/Jha-mal/README.md

 ## 💡 Fun Fact

 I love combining data and biology to tell meaningful stories.
-When I’m not coding or researching, you’ll find me playing soccer or planning my next adventure! 🧬⚽🎬
+When I’m not coding or researching, you’ll find me playing soccer or watching soccer! 🧬⚽🎬

 ---